crlandsc/Multi-Layer-Perceptron-Neural-Network-Demo/README.md

 - **Weights and Biases:** Each neuron in the MLP is associated with a set of weights and biases, which are learned during the training process.
 The weights determine the strength of the connections between the neurons, while the biases control the threshold at which the neuron activates.
 The learning algorithm, gradient descent in our model, adjusts the weights and biases to minimize the error between the predicted output and the actual output, which allows the MLP to learn to make accurate predictions on new data.
 Our model implements a backpropagation optimization algorithm to calculate errors to influence the gradient descent.
 A common error metric, such as mean squared error (MSE), can be used to measure the performance of the model.

-MLPs are used in a variety of applications, including image and speech recognition, natural language processing (NLP), and predictive modeling.
+The principles demonstrated in these MLPs are used in a variety of applications, including image and speech recognition, natural language processing (NLP), and predictive modeling.
 They are known for their ability to handle complex nonlinear relationships in data and can be used for both regression and classification tasks.
 However, they can be computationally expensive to train and require large amounts of data to achieve good performance.

 ## Structure
 The MLP (Multilayer Perceptron Class) is broken up into a constructor and 7 separate methods: